HariKishorePec/local-upload-server/README.md

 ## Transferring Files from Another Computer

 1. Launch the application on the destination PC or server.
-2. Obtain the IPv4 address of the destination machine.
+2. Obtain the IPv4 address of the destination machine. (use commands `ipconfig` for windows or `ipconfig getifaddr en0` for mac)
 3. On the source PC, open a web browser and navigate to `http://<IPv4_address>:<port>` (e.g. `192.168.1.5:8000`).
 4. Verify uploaded files on destination PC.
 Yay!